 Do you need to re-apply each year?

-In general, we expect to continue awarding you a study grant for as long as your undergraduate degree continues, provided that:
+No, we expect to continue awarding you a grant for as long as your undergraduate degree continues, provided that:

-- You continue to study full-time, at the same university
+- you continue to study full-time, at the same university, on the same course;

-- Your university confirms that your academic performance is satisfactory
+- your university confirms that your academic performance is satisfactory each year;

 Your university is responsible for sending us this information in a yearly report.